 - Quadrantids (December 28, 2023 - January 12, 2024)

 Learn more about these meteor showers from our dedicated article.

 When is the best time to watch the meteor shower?

 The four main factors that determine the visibility of a meteor shower are cloud coverage, peak time, position of the radiant, and the Moon phase.
 Here are the four steps you need to take to get a better meteor-watching experience.

 Cloudy or rainy skies won’t let you enjoy the meteors.
 So, keep the weather in mind when choosing the date for your observations.

 Find out the peak time

 Knowing the meteor shower’s peak time is essential because you can see the most meteors during the peak.
-The meteor shower calendar from the International Meteor Organization will show you peak dates of the upcoming meteor showers.
+In Sky Tonight’s meteor shower calendar, the peak dates are marked with dots.
+The International Meteor Organisation also provides peak dates for upcoming meteor showers.

 Find out when the radiant is high in the sky

 A meteor shower’s radiant is the point in the sky from which meteors appear to originate.
 Usually, meteor showers get their names from the constellations where their radiant point is located.
 For example, the radiant of the Perseid meteor shower is located in the constellation Perseus.